BitSight: History

 BitSight was founded in 2011 by Nagarjuna Venna and Stephen Boyer and currently has both United States-based and international employees.
 In 2016, BitSight raised US$40 million in funding in the month of September.

 In 2014, BitSight acquired AnubisNetworks, a Portugal-based cybersecurity firm that tracks real-time data threats.

 By September 2016, BitSight had raised $40 million in a Series C round led by GGV Capital, with participation from Flybridge Capital Partners, Globespan Capital Partners, Menlo Ventures, Shaun McConnon, and the VC divisions of Comcast Ventures, Liberty Global Ventures, and Singtel Innov8.

 Shaun McConnon stepped down as the CEO of BitSight in July 2017 but remains the executive chairman of the board.
 The CEO position was filled by Tom Turner in 2017, and then by Stephen Harvey in 2020.

 In June 2018, BitSight closed $60 million in Series D funding, bringing the company's total funding to $155 million.
 BitSight's Series D financing was led by Warburg Pincus, with participation from existing investors Menlo Ventures, GGV Capital and Singtel Innov8.

 In 2018, the company was located in Cambridge but purchased property in order to shift to Back Bay, where BitSight is currently located.
 Forbes has estimated BitSight's revenue as being $100 million as of 2018.

 In 2021, BitSight acquired VisibleRisk, a cyber risk assessment startup company and received a $250 million investment from Moody's Corporation.

 In 2023, BitSight partnered with Schneider Electric to develop a new way to quantify operational technology risk.

 In 2024, Bitsight acquired Cybersixgill, a real-time cyber threat intelligence company.

+In 2026, Bitsight announced that it would replace former CEO Steve Harvey with John Clancy.